micartey/karl-the-voice-assistant/README.md

 ### Wake Word

 [Picovoice](https://picovoice.ai/) is a fast and mostly accurate wake word detection and "training" custom models is fast and works without any hardships.
 However, custom models run on only the hardware that you selected, which might not be desirable when testing it on e.g. Windows.
-I am fairly certain that this is intentionally as the "training" doesn't even take a second to do.
+I am fairly certain that this is intentionally as the "training" doesn't even take a second to do and no data at all.